g000001/srfi-64/README.md

-* SRFI 64: A Scheme API for test suites
+* SRFI 64 for CL: A Scheme API for test suites
 - Copyright (C) Per Bothner (2005, 2006)

 Permission is hereby granted, free of charge, to any person obtaining